-The number of people playing sport is tracked continuously through Active People – the largest survey of sport and active recreation ever carried out in Europe.
+The number of people playing sport and being physically active is tracked continuously through Active Lives – the largest survey of sport and active recreation ever carried out in Europe.

 Since 2005/6, the findings have become a valuable resource for the sports sector.
 Results are released in June and December each year.

-Active People provides information on the national picture of who is taking part in sport and how are they participating; the local picture of who plays sport and how often; and individual sports participation.
+Active Lives provides information on the national picture of who is taking part in sport and how are they participating; the local picture of who plays sport and how often; and individual sports participation and physical activity levels.

 Active People Interactive

-The Active People Interactive tool is a unique and valuable resource to help unlock the potential of APS data, allowing you to create your own tailored analysis to better understand:
+The Active People Interactive tool is a unique and valuable resource to help unlock the potential of ALS data, allowing you to create your own tailored analysis to better understand: